Epukiro

-Epukiro is a cluster of small settlements in the remote eastern part of the Omaheke Region of Namibia, situated about 120 km northeast of the regional capital Gobabis.
-The centre of the populated area is the Catholic mission station.
-Epukiro had about 3,200 inhabitants in 1997, predominantly ethnic Tswana.
+Epukiro is a cluster of populated places in the remote eastern part of the Omaheke Region of Namibia, situated along the Epukiro rivier about 120 km northeast of the regional capital Gobabis.
+One of the centres of the populated area is the Catholic mission station with its affiliated school, another is Epukiro Post 3, also called Omauezonjanda (or Omawewozonyanda), where the Constituency office and a police station are located.
+Other populated places are: Otjondjima, Okozondje, Okasaira, Okombombi, Okangwindi, Ezorongondo, Ohakavena, Ovinjuru, Katuuo, Otjimanangombe, Ovituua.

+In total Epukiro had about 3,200 inhabitants in 1997, predominantly ethnic Tswana.

-Epukiro was since Namibian independence part of Otjinene Constituency.
+Since Namibian independence the larger part of Epukiro belonged to the Otjinene Constituency.
 This constituency was split in 2004 and the new Epukiro Constituency was created.
+The western segment with the Catholic mission always belonged and still belongs to the Okorukambe Constituency.

 History

 The settlement was formed in 1902 when the Roman Catholic Church bought the 30,000 ha farm Epukiro.
 The namesake of the farm and the settlement is the Epukiro River, an ephemeral river which cuts through the farm from west to east.

 A mission station was founded in 1904 by the Missionary Oblates of Mary Immaculate, a Catholic congregation.
 It was destroyed one year later during the Herero and Namaqua War.
 The German colonial administration opened a post office in 1905.

 The Herero and Nama War of 1904–1908 saw tens of thousands of Herero people killed, almost their entire population.
 Survivors had lost their land and cattle, and the land originally in the hands of the Herero was now farmland in the possession of white settlers.
 When after World War I Germany lost all its colonies and South-West Africa became mandate territory of South Africa, the new administration was unable, perhaps unwilling, to undo the land transfer.